Developers

 .
-16 min read
+9 min read

 If you work with video, picking a codec is a critical decision that will affect both your workflows and the quality of your output.
 There are many different video codecs available, and as they all offer different things, there’s no clear right choice.
-As devices and platforms evolve, the sands are ever-shifting.
-Today, I’ll go into detail on the VP9 codec and see what it offers versus the competition.
-I’ll talk about its history, then look at its pros and cons, so you can make a decision on whether VP9 is a good fit for your video projects.

 What Are Codecs, and Why Are They Important in OTT Video?

 Codecs are responsible for compressing and decompressing video when it is created and played back.
-Your choice of codec will affect your compression ratio, encoding, and playback speed.
+Your choice of codec will affect your video compression ratio, encoding, and playback speed.
 It will also affect your videos’ quality and which devices and players are able to view them.
 It can affect their maximum resolution and features, too.
 In OTT video these are critical, as they directly affect your server and bandwidth costs.
 They also define your potential customers.
 Not every device can view every codec, and quality can vary even on supported devices.

 You want to deliver your video to as many people as possible, with the best quality, at the lowest cost.
 Since there isn’t a dream codec that’s best in class for all of these, you need to compromise on at least one.
 To figure out which, you need the details.

 Things move quickly in the world of video, and what’s popular today may not be so for long.
 The current state of play is as follows.
-According to Bitmovin’s Video Developer Report, H.264 (AVC) is the world’s most popular codec with over an estimated 90% of video using it.
-Most modern devices have hardware that can decode AVC, making it easy to play, making it a great choice if you want the broadest possible user base.
+According to Bitmovin’s Video Developer Report, H.264 (AVC) is the world’s most popular codec with over an estimated 85% of video-on-demand using it.

 This codec’s licensing system is complicated, though, with thousands of patents involved.
 That means you need to pay royalties if you want to use it for hardware or paid content.
 Despite this, it is used by many services, as well as Blu-ray discs, and was the codec of choice for many early HDTV broadcasts.